davejmacm/sql_homework/homework.md

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Avengers: Infinity War'!
 Create a new entry in the 'movies' table to reflect this.

 ```
+INSERT INTO movies (title, year, show_time) VALUES ('Avengers: Infinity War', 2018, '00:00');
 ```

 9. The cinema would also like to make the Guardians movies a back to back feature.
 Find out the show time of "Guardians of the Galaxy" and set the show time of "Guardians of the Galaxy 2" to start two hours later.

 ```
+SELECT show_time from movies
+WHERE title ='Guardians of the Galaxy';

+/* this gives 18:55, now update GotG2 +2hrs  */

+UPDATE movies
+SET show_time = '20:55' WHERE title = 'Guardians of the Galaxy 2';
 ```